hooroo/roo-ui/README.md

 Roo UI is built with [Styled Components](https://www.styled-components.com/) which is a CSS-in-JS library.
 We use [Styled System](https://jxnblk.com/styled-system) which allows us to pass props which style components.
 These props reference values from the [theme](https://github.com/hooroo/roo-ui/blob/master/packages/themes/src/qantas.js).
 Alongside these tools we use [Polished](https://github.com/styled-components/polished) for CSS helper functions.

 When using styled-components, sometimes unwanted props make their way through to the DOM.
 React will throw a warning asking if you meant to add this attribute.
-To get around this we are using [`clean-tag`](https://github.com/jxnblk/styled-system/tree/master/packages/clean-tag).
-Using clean-tag we can define a `blackList` default prop on components which prevents props from making there way to the DOM.
+To get around this we are using a function called [`styledOmitProps`](https://github.com/hooroo/roo-ui/tree/master/packages/components/src/styledOmitProps/styledOmitProps.js).
+Using this, we can supply an `omit` array argument which prevents specified props from making there way to the DOM.

 ### Supported devices